tinusaur/guides/docs/tinusaur-board-2-assembling/README.md

 - image-edit: Battery.holder.jpg - save as .png; annotate, call-outs where needed to explain which is which for the correct orientation
 - image-add: before soldering, separate images of the battery holder and the board, so that it is clear where the plus and the minus are

-- step 2: image-add: sanding specifics
+in step 2: image-add: sanding specifics

+### Capacitor
+image-add: capacitor img

 ### Notes for all files:
 - acronyms-consider: all acronyms must be explained at the first place they appear